PursuitOfDataScience/PursuitOfDataScience/README.md

-### Hi there 👋
+### Intro

-Ph.D. in Data Science.
-R package developer.
+- Data Scientist

+- Avid R Educator

+- Computational Scientist

+- R & Python Peacemaker

+- All @ University of Chicago

 I turn my data science workflow into R packages, and I use my R packages to enhance my data science workflow.
 It is a coherent cycle.